slyh/Leetcode-Problem-Solutions/685. Redundant Connection II/Solution.md

 -------|--------|-------
 ![Case 1](assets/case1.png) | ![Case 2](assets/case2.png) | ![Case 3](assets/case3.png)

 Case 1 is invalid since node 1 has two parents.
-After removing the edge from node 1 to node 4, it becomes case 2 but it's still an invalid tree.
+After removing the edge `[1,4]`, it becomes case 2 but it's still an invalid tree.

 In case 2, both node 3 and 4 have no parent which mean there are two root nodes.
 Also, node 1 still has two parents.

-By removing the edge from node 2 to node 1 in case 1, the tree becomes valid and is shown in case 3.
+By removing the edge `[2,1]` in case 1, the tree becomes valid and is shown in case 3.

 # Examples